GitGuardian/ggshield/README.md

 ## Travis CI

-To add ggshield to your pipelines configure your `.travis.yml` to add a ggshield secret scanning job:
+To add ggshield to your pipelines, configure your `.travis.yml` to add a ggshield secret scanning job:

 ```yml
 jobs: